yuruto-free/bluetooth-alpine-docker/README.md

     curl -X GET -H "Content-Type: application/json; charset=utf-8" -d '{"command":"list"}' http://localhost:10650
     ```

-* In same environment, when you execute the following command, you can stop the playing music.
+* In the host environment, when you execute the following command, you can stop the playing music.

     ```sh
     curl -X GET -H "Content-Type: application/json; charset=utf-8" -d '{"command":"stop"}' http://localhost:10650
     ```

 ### POST Request
-In the host environment, when you execute the following command, you can start playing specified music.
+In the host environment, when you execute the following command, you can play the specified music.

     ```sh
     curl -X POST -H "Content-Type: application/json; charset=utf-8" -d '{"filename":"wav-filename"}' http://localhost:10650